-- Achieved / Delivered Partially Achieved / In Progress Not Achieved / Implemented T Target - Due to the dynamics and complexities of assessing sustainable management this will remain an 'in progress' work stream for the Authority. - Due to the dynamics and complexities of assessing well managed MPAs this will remain an 'in progress' work stream for the Authority. - Review and update of exisiting fisheries management plans 2022/2023.

-IFCAs implement a fair, effective and proportionate enforcement regime.

-Demonstrate a long-term strategic approach to sustainable marine management.
+2021 2022 2023 2024 - Achieved / Delivered Partially Achieved / In Progress Not Achieved / Implemented T Target - Due to the dynamics and complexities of assessing sustainable management this will remain an 'in progress' work stream for the Authority. - \\ Due to the dynamics and complexities of assessing well managed MPAs this will remain an 'in progress' work stream for the Authority. - \\\ Engaged in the national fisheries management plan work stream through 2023/2024.
+SUCCESS CRITERIA 4 IFCAs implement a fair, effective and proportionate enforcement regime. Α Demonstrate a long-term strategic approach to sustainable marine management.

-Staff performance management systems are in place that link to IFCA success criteria.
+В Staff performance management systems are in place that link to IFCA success criteria.
 Induction procedure for new joiners.
 Staff training and development needs identified.
 Performance managed.

-Efficient and effective secretariat in place to support the Authority.
+C Efficient and effective secretariat in place to support the Authority.
 New members will receive an induction pack.
 There will be a 'rolling' twelve month schedule of Authority meetings.
 Notice of meetings and documentation will be made available in line with standing orders.

-IFCA Committee meetings will be held in public unless material is either confidential or exempt.
+D IFCA Committee meetings will be held in public unless material is either confidential or exempt.

-New staff performance management framework to be implemented 2022/2023 for all staff.

-Annual plan published by 31 March each year and submitted to the Secretary of State.
+2021 2024 DELIVERABLES WORKING LEVEL OBJECTIVES Annual plan published by 31 March each year and submitted to the Secretary of State.
 Annual report produced and published by 30 November each year and submitted to the Secretary of State.

-All staff have annual performance management plans in place and annual appraisals are completed by 31 December each year.
+All staff have annual performance management plans in place and annual appraisals are completed by 31 March each year.
 An efficient secretariat of IFCA staff support IFCA Authority meetings.
 Annual report demonstrates how marine, land and water management mechanisms have worked responsively and effectively together.
 All MMO appointees to the Authority have an annual appraisal review.

-An annual research plan will be published each year.
+DELIVERABLES WORKING LEVEL OBJECTIVES An annual research plan will be published each year.
 An annual research report will be published each year.
 The Authorty's contribution to Technical Advisory Group and progress towards a national evidence needs programme will be recorded within the annual report.

-IFCAs are recognised and heard, whilst working in partnership and engaging with stakeholders.
+SUCCESS CRITERIA 5 IFCAs are recognised and heard, whilst working in partnership and engaging with stakeholders.

-Strategic research plan that contributes to a greater understanding of the marine environment and delivery of cost-effective management of sea fisheries resources.
-Standard operating procedures describe how data is captured and shared with principal partners.

-Non-confidential meta-data collected through IFCA research programmes is recorded in databases available to the marine research community.

-North Eastern Inshore Fisheries and Conservation Authority
+North Eastern Inshore Fisheries and Conservation Authority 2023/2024 Annual Plan

-2022/2023 Annual Plan